Drawer: Types by slide mechanism

 Telescopic channel slides allow for full extension of the drawer during normal use, and therefore better access to the space inside it.
-They are manufactured using a drawer slides roll forming machine, and consist of outer, middle and inner rails.
+They are manufactured using a roll forming machine, and consist of outer, middle and inner rails.
 They can be made with a soft-close mechanism.
 They are also called 3-section slides, as opposed to 2-section ball bearing slides which cannot be fully opened.